squinkylabs/SquinkyVCV/docs/shifter.md

 **RANGE** sets the total shift range in Hz.
 For example, the 50 Hz setting means that the minimum shift is 50 Hz down, and the maximum is 50 Hz up.

 Range value **Exp is different**.
-Here minimum shift is 2 Hz, maximum is 2 kHz, with an exponential response.
-As of version 0.6.2 the response is an accurate 1 Volt per Octave.
+Here minimum shift is 2 Hz, maximum is 2 kHz, with an exponential response of one volt per octave.

 Shift **AMT** is added to the control voltage, with a range of -5..5.